odoo/owl/tools/playground/samples/v3/tutorials/getting_started/1/readme.md

 read it by calling it as a function (`signal()`), and update it with `.set(newValue)`.
 Whenever a signal's value changes, Owl automatically re-renders every component that read that signal during its last render — you never have to manually trigger an update.
-See the [Signals](https://github.com/odoo/owl/blob/master/doc/reference/reactivity.md#signals) section for more details.
+See the [Signals](https://github.com/odoo/owl/blob/master/doc/v3/owl/reference/signals.md) documentation for more details.

 Import `signal` from `@odoo/owl` and create one as a class property: